david-drew/OpenVINO-Custom-Layers/README.2019.md

 The Model Optimizer searches for each layer of the input model in the list of known layers before building the model's internal representation, optimizing the model and producing the Intermediate Representation.

-### Custom Layers implementaion workflow in OpenVINO
+### Custom Layers implementation workflow in OpenVINO
 When implementing the custom layer in OpenVINO toolkit for your pre-trained model, you will need to add extensions in both the Model Optimizer and the Inference Engine.
 The following figure shows the work flow for the custom layer implementation.
 <br>